 All those who have been awarded a degree by the University of the Pacific.

-All those who have attended the University for one scholastic year and have left in good standing, upon the graduation of the class in which that person would otherwise have been a member.
+All those who have attended the University for one academic year and have left in good standing, upon the graduation of the class in which that person would otherwise have been a member.

 If not otherwise qualified, the Vice President of Development and Alumni Relations or an appointed representative, and the President of the Associated Students of the University of the Pacific shall be members of the Association by virtue of their offices.